 Water-based clear coat products may be thinned with a small amount of water (about 10%) for easier application and good flow out.
 However, if you thin your products too much, you may experience fish eyes or pinholes in the finish.
 Always test on a sample first.

-To reduce brush or lap marks when applying a clear coat product, use a quality varnish brush.
+To reduce brush or lap marks when applying a clear coat, use a quality brush.
 Apply thin coats and do not over brush or back brush as the product is setting.
 Trying to touch up or smooth an area that has already begun to dry could cause “flashing” (an uneven sheen that reads as spots or streaks).
 Working with speed and confidence is key, as well as applying at least two coats to help eliminate any skips and to even out the finish.

 Before wet sanding and polishing any clear coat finish, it is recommended to let the finish dry a minimum of 72 hours.